 Go for a day in the park

-Live in a city with a lovely park close by?
-It’s a perfect destination to spend even a few hours.
-Take with you picnic food, some friends or family, comfortable clothes and do yoga or acrobatics together.
+Do you live in a city with a lovely park close by?
+It’s a perfect destination to spend a few hours.
+Take picnic food, some friends or family, comfortable clothes and do yoga or acrobatics together.
 Try making a human pyramid, do cart-wheels, stand on your head, maybe even climb a tree and pretend you are kids again.
 Why not dare each other to do things like “ask a stranger for their number” or “get someone to do couples yoga with you.”

 Spend time in the forest

 Do you live near a forest or National park?
 In the Nordics, anyone has the right to walk freely in the woods as long as you don’t break anything or disturb anyone.
 Other countries may have different laws so check this before beginning your journey.
-Choose your shoes wisely; rubber boots is always a safe bet if you don’t have hiking boots or similar.
+Choose your shoes wisely; rubber boots is always a safe bet if you don’t have hiking boots.
 Take a map with you to find the best spots or let yourself get lost (but do have your phone charged so you can use the GPS if necessary).
 Maybe there is a swamp close by?
 Perhaps a small mountain you could climb, or a cave you could enter?
 As always, be careful if you are not used to the forest and preferably don’t go alone.
-You could potentially drown in a swamp or run into bears and wolfs.

 Go to the beach